vamsikeshwaran/Speak-detection/README.md

-# Speak detection using mediapipe and opencv
+# Speak detection using Mediapipe and Opencv